Springjunky/jenkins-casc/README.md

 ```
 is mapped into the docker-container (/etc/jenkins-as-code/jenkinsconfig.yml)

 Use your favorite editor to change the yml-based configuration and just do a reload in jenkins.

+#### Cache your plugins
+Edit the created Dockerfile, see comments inside